bbulpett/LR5/ch09/README.md

 *Many-to-many*, like *one-to-many* is a common database relationship.
 In this section, the **Course** model will be created.
 It will not be "nested" within Students, as it is essentially at an equal level from a data modeling perspective.

+This section builds on the "student02" application by altering routing and controller logic to create nested resources and further define the actual roles of the app's models.

+To begin, open the app from the previous section (student02) in the text editor.

+<sub>Alternatively, a new app can be created (i.e. "student03") that is identical to _ch09/student02_.</sub>

 ####"Creating Tables"

 Create two new tables.
 The first, **Courses** will contain the actual course list and thereby need full scaffolding.
 In the terminal, enter: